 Huxley was quite pleased with American fossil finds of horse evolution.
 He even drew a small caricature of "Eohomo" riding his "Eohippus."

 After the first Archaeopteryx skeleton was found, Huxley recognized its reptilian and avian qualities, as well as the bird-like characteristics of the bipedal dinosaur Compsognathus.
+According to legend, his insight about bird evolution came to him while carving up the bird his family planned to eat for Christmas dinner one year.
 In 1868, he publicly refuted Richard Owen's interpretation of Archaeopteryx as "unequivocally a bird" and published a paper titled "On the Animals which are Most Nearly Intermediate between Birds and Reptiles."
 Yet Huxley's insights on resemblances between birds and dinosaurs did not enjoy widespread, lasting approval for nearly a century.

 His Archaeopteryx examination wasn't the only time Huxley refuted, and consequently offended, Owen.
 Huxley also bested the comparative anatomist's interpretation of skull structure and supposed differences between human and ape brains.